rohansinghwow/card_game/readme.md

 ## Acknowledgement
  - The project is made after watching Scrimba tutorials and is heavily modified
  - Figma is used for UI/UX design
+ -  UI has been updated and improved by Mayur Dayal - https://github.com/mayurDayal2000

 ## Features